-On Friday, shares of Banco Santander-Chile BSAC experienced volatile short activity.
-After the activity, the stock price went down -0.74% to $20.19.
+On Monday, shares of Banco Santander-Chile BSAC experienced volatile short activity.
+After the activity, the stock price went up +3.19% to $14.22.

-The overall sentiment for BSAC has been Bullish.
+The overall sentiment for BSAC has been Bearish.

-The signal from the volatility alert is trending Bullish.
-Therefore, the recommendation is to Decrease Short Exposure.
+The signal from the volatility alert is trending Bearish.
+Therefore, the recommendation is to Increase Short Exposure.

 Overview: The securities lending volatility indicator is produced by Tidal Markets, in partnership with Benzinga Insights.
 Securities lending primarily serves the purpose of providing liquidity to short sellers.
 When unusual activity occurs in the securities lending markets, it acts as an upstream indicator to what is likely to occur downstream in the regular stock market.